zoolex/war_variant/README.md

 - Displays balances, cards, bets, and outcomes

-# Game Overview
-This is a strategic variant of the classic card game War:
-- Each player starts with 13 random cards (values 2-14, where 11-14 = J, Q, K, A)
-- Each round:
-    - Player 1 bets first (AI goes first)
-    - The other player may call or fold
-    - Both players pay a fixed buy-in (50 coins)
-    - Both players pick a card to place
-    - Higher card wins the round and the pot
-- After 13 rounds (or bankruptcy), the higher balance wins

 # AI learning Approach
 The AI uses Q-learning, a model-free reinforcement learning algorithm.